 If you qualify as a Spencer Gifts franchise dealer, you will operate your own mail order business UNDER YOUR OWN NAME.
 Spencer Gifts will serve as your wholesaler, supplier, shipping department and warehouse.
-Spencer Gifts will produce catalogs-the basic selling tools of any mail order business-and you, as an independent franchise dealer, will circulate these catalogs to sell the products they contain.
+Spencer Gifts will produce catalogs-the Spencer Gifts will produce catalogs-the basic selling tools of any mail order business-and you, as an independent franchise dealer, will circulate these catalogs to sell the dealer, will circulate these catalogs to sell the products they contain.

-The catalogs, WITH YOUR NAME PRINTED ON THEM, are prepared by skilled mail order advertising copy writers, artists, layout men and printers-. each a highly-trained specialist in his field.
-The catalogs are yours at a price which is a fraction alogs are yours at a price which is a fraction of what it would cost
+The catalogs, WITH YOUR NAME PRINTED ON THEM, are prepared by skilled mail order advertising copy writers, artists, layout men and printers. . . each a highly-trained specialist in his field.
+The catalogs are yours at a price which is a fraction alogs are yours at a price which is a fraction of what it would cost you to produce them yourself.
+Our tremen-dous volume makes dous volume makes this low cost possible.
+And just as Henry Ford's mass-produced automobiles were far better, as well as cheaper, than any car produced by hand, so our catalogs are far superior than any produced by amateur methods.

-WITH YOUR NAME AND
+WITH YOUR NAME AND ADDRESS HERE

-ADDRESS HERE